AndriiZakharenko/layout_catalog/readme.md

 # Frontend practice with catalog page

-Create HTML page with catalog.
-Develop semantic page structure as shown on [the mockup](https://www.figma.com/file/ojkArVazq7vsX0nbpn9CxZ/Moyo-%2F-Catalog-(ENG)?node-id=32249%3A354).
+Created HTML page with catalog.
+Developed semantic page structure as shown on [the mockup](https://www.figma.com/file/ojkArVazq7vsX0nbpn9CxZ/Moyo-%2F-Catalog-(ENG)?node-id=32249%3A354).

 - use `Header`, `Stars` and `Card` blocks from previous tasks but rewrite them using BEM and SCSS
 - remove old `data-qa` attributes